Bruno Santos (model): Fashion events parades

 In 2002, during that year's Milan Fashion Week, he opened and closed the shows for both Versace and Giorgio Armani.
 It was the first time a male model had run campaigns simultaneously for two competing fashion houses.
 At this event he also paraded for Iceberg.

 In 2003, he modelled at São Paulo Fashion Week, opening the fashion show by stylist Ricardo Almeida, alongside Rodrigo Santoro and receiving the highest male fee in the event's history, in addition to closing the ZOOMP fashion show, alongside by supermodel Gisele Bündchen.

 Also, in 2003, he modelled for Armani at Milan Fashion Week.

 In 2004, at Paris Fashion Week, he modelled for designer John Galliano.

-Also, in 2004, he modelled for Armani] at Milan Fashion Week.
+Also, in 2004, he modelled for Armani at Milan Fashion Week.

 Also, in 2004, he modelled again for Armani, this time during New York Fashion Week.

 In 2005, during Milan Fashion Week, he walked the runway for Armani.

 Also, in 2005, at New York Fashion Week, he modelled for Versace.

 In 2006, he modelled at New York Fashion Week at Versace's fall show.

 In 2008, he modelled at New York Fashion Week at Nautica's Fall Show and Harmonte & Blaine's Spring Show.

 In 2012, he modelled at Milan Fashion Week in the fall show for Ermanno Scervino.

+In September 2023, he participated in the "VII Semana de la Moda" in the Spanish city of Estepona, parading and being honored in the fashion show by designer María Cano and being one of the judges at the event "IV Concurso de Jóvenes Diseñadores EDM (Estepona de Moda)".